katiemedina/APA_Project/README.md

 #### Data Processing

 Instructions for processing the datasets can be found in:
-- Processing Bus Reliability Data
+- Processing Bus Reliability Data with the code in bus_reliability_2018.py
-- Processing Bus Ridership Data
+- Processing Bus Ridership Data with the code in bus_ridership.py

+#### Maps

+Data collection and processing for the maps can be found in collect_tract_hhincome.py and collect_tract_population.py.